 Tasks are the steps within a flow.

-Flowable Tasks
+Flowable tasks

 Example Flowable tasks include:

-• io.kestra.core.tasks.flows.Parallel
+• io.kestra.plugin.core.flow.Parallel

-• io.kestra.core.tasks.flows.Switch
+• io.kestra.plugin.core.flow.Switch

-• io.kestra.core.tasks.flows.ForEachItem
+• io.kestra.plugin.core.flow.ForEachItem

 Read the full list on the Flowable tasks page.

-Runnable Tasks
+Runnable tasks

 Example runnable tasks include: